ChaorongC/Circula/docs/process.rst

 .. note::

-   For more information on the available arguments for each step, check :doc:`api` section.
+   For more information on the available arguments for each step, check :doc:`api` section or check with ``--help``.